nksaraf/magiql/README.md

 <details>
 <summary><big><strong>Naming convention for operations</strong></big></summary>

 Relay allows us to use fragments in queries and mutations without importing them as modules.
 For this to work, the names must be globally unique.
 It is also good habit to name the fragments and queries based on the components and props that use them.
 Thus, relay enforces a few conventions when it comes to naming your operations.
-These conventions are quite helpful and make your lives easier.
+These conventions are quite helpful and make your lives easier:

 * Queries must be named `query ${ModuleName}Query { ... }`, eg, a query in file `Home.tsx` can be named `HomeQuery` or `HomeRoomsQuery`
 * Mutations must be named `mutation ${ModuleName}Mutation { ... }`, eg, a mutation in file `Home.tsx` can be named `HomeMutation` or `HomeDestroyMutation`